boywert/ahf_MULTIDVIR/README.md

 	  ```
 - Wait until all jobs in the queue completed.
 Now we have AHF catalogue of all snapshots and overdensities.

-- Run makelink.py to link halos between overdensity groups and submit
-      the merger graph linking into the system queue.  ``` python
+- Run makelink.py to link halos between overdensity groups and submit the merger graph linking into the system queue.
+      ```
+      python makelink.py
+      ```
-      makelink.py ``` - Wait until all jobs in the queue
-      completed.
-Now we have all linking required but they are still
-      in internal format.
-To generate
+- Wait until all jobs in the queue completed.
+Now we have all linking required but they are still in internal format.
+To generate HDF5 file:
+       ```
+       python gen_hdf5.py
+       ```
+- Everything should be done.